alexrzem/rzem-ai/docs/tech/flux/README.md

 ---
-title: Flux1
+title: FLUX
-icon: regular:file-image
+icon: fluent-color:org-48
 ---

-# Flux1
+# FLUX

 This is a normal page, which contains VuePress basics.